KernFerm/Tetris/readme.md

 ## Prerequisites

 Make sure you have Python and Pygame installed.
+- use the `install_python.bat` to install python 3.11.6 required to run this repo.

 ### Install Python
 Download Python from the [official Python website](https://www.python.org/) if you don’t have it installed.